abozanona/me.abozanona/source/_posts/birthday-progress.md

 Living alone in a new country can be a unique challenge, and for me, staying active has become an absolute necessity for a good mental and physical health.

 The lack of movement feels suffocating; it's as though my very existence depends on it.
-Back when I arrived in Hamburg, I didn't immediately find a gym like I used to have in Palesting, and I was also very busy with the relocation and all other chalenges I faced here.
+Back when I arrived in Hamburg, I didn't immediately find a gym like I used to have in Palestine, and I was also very busy with the relocation and all other chalenges I faced here.

 However, I've discovered later the beauty of staying active in different ways.
-Now, I find myself frequently pedaling 🚴 along the scenic Alster Lake or on the facinating Harburg bridge on my bike, savoring the tranquility it offers.
+Now, I find myself frequently pedaling 🚴 along the scenic Alster Lake or on the facinating old Harburg bridge on my bike, savoring the tranquility it offers.
 I also try to bike to work if I wake up early in the morning and we have a nice weather outside.

 I like to listen to music when I go cycling 🎵.
 My playlist changes every couple of months.
 I remember I used to listem to songs like Titanium, Immprtals, The promissed Neverland OP, AOT OST, I really like you cover, Hall of fame, & my League of Legends playlist 🔥.